alexwright11/ebike/index.md

 This was by far the most time consuming part of the project.
 Again, unless you know your way around electronics, I don't recommend others do this.
 It is safter and likely cheaper (especially after factoring in labor time) to buy a battery from a reputable company.
 Personally I wanted something which doens't exist commercially and I wanted the challenged of this custom build.
 I also have a good amount of experience with electronics.

 My battery configuration is 13s3p.
 It took a lot of thinking and sketching different layouts to figure out what would work best.
 This is the layout I ended up with: (image here)
 Cells are grouped in parallel groups of 3, and then these are all linked in series.
 I designed and 3D printed custom holders to hold the batteries in this configuration: (image).
+The holders are designed to keep the cells spaced apart from eachother to reduce over heating potential.
+The design was parameterized in CAD using coodrinates for the cells based on [circle packing theory](https://en.wikipedia.org/wiki/Circle_packing_in_a_circle) so the cells would fit within the nalgene bottle with maximum spacing and room for foam wrapping.
+The indents around the permiter allow the wires to pass to other tiers.

-I charged and discharged (with a resistor) each individual cell so they were all at the exact same starting voltage (within 0.001 V).
+I charged and discharged (with a resistor) each individual cell so they were all at the exact same starting voltage (within 0.001 V) before assembling.

 I soldered the cells directly using ? gauge wire.
 This is generally very much frowned upon.
 Everywhere will tell you to only spot weld metal strips to the cells, and that soldering cells directly will overheat and degrade them, and can potentially be very dangerous.
 This is not neccesarily wrong.
 That said, I do believe cells can be soldered with minimal risk to the cell or the person, if done properly and with the right cells.
 If I had access to a spot welder I would have done that, however for a one off battery build like this, it would have costed more than the battery itself.
 I believe the cell chemistry and construction of the LG MJ1 cells made them appropriate, and I had access to a soldering iron with a large tip to minimize time spent in contact.
 I had extra cells to practice with and ensure I only had to heat the cells for a minimal amount of time.
 Time will tell if the lifespan of my cells is reduced, but so far I haven't seen any noticable evidence that they are in any way degraded.
 If I were to redo my battery construction, I would still solder them, however I was using older wire which had a very stiff insulation, and the gauge I used was likely overkill, so I might instead have used either more flexible wire, or ideally soldered solid copper strips cut to the correct shape directly to the cells (similar to the strips used for spot welding, but perhaps more custom).
 The wire I used also ended up adding more bulk than anticipated, and after adding the BMS it was almost too tall to close - I had to use a good amount of force to close the last couple mm and then glue/tape it shut.